dougsweetser/Q/docs/Math/scalars_vectors.md

 Doing physics with quaternions is unnecessary, unless physics runs into a compatibility issue.
-Constraining general relativity and quantum mechanics to work within the same topological algebraic field may be the way to unite these two separately successful areas.
+Constraining general relativity and quantum mechanics to work within the same division may be the way to unite these two separately successful areas.

+**Update** Nope, not going to work according to my current efforts.
+An new symmetry is at the heart of gravity, basically the great Minkowski light cone rotated by 45 degrees.
+Quantum mechanics need quaternion series which is neither normed or a division algebra (it is a semi-group instead).